Afreen1903/assignment-1/README.md

 	if size(stack) == 0:
 		return true

-# Function to add an item to stack .
-# It increases size by 1
+# Function to add an item to stack.
+It increases size by 1

 def push(stack, item):
 	stack.append(item)

 # Function to remove an item from stack.
-# It decreases size by 1
+It decreases size by 1

 def pop(stack):